 How-Much-Math-Do-You-Need-To-Know-To-Be-A-Software-Engineer---Thumbnail

-If you look at a list of required coursework for a degree in software engineering, you’ll typically see Calculus I-III, Differential Equations, Discrete Mathematics, Linear Algebra, and other advanced math classes.
+In reality, a Software Engineer needs to work with numbers and logic to write code that solves complicated technical problems.
+If you look at a list of required coursework for a degree in computer science, you’ll typically see Calculus I-III, Differential Equations, Discrete Mathematics, Linear Algebra, and other advanced math classes.
 So where does this leave you if you want to work in software engineering, but you don’t have the math background?

 Well, it actually depends on what type of software engineering you want to do.
 Are you interested in creating programming languages?
 What about libraries and frameworks?
 Or is designing interactive websites more your thing?
 Each of these areas will require a different set of skills, and varying levels of math, to do them well.